Investing In less "Obvious" Talent

 Investing In Less "Obvious" Talent

-Extra support is no longer reserved only for upper level executives for helping companies thrive.
+Extra support is no longer reserved for upper level executives in helping companies thrive.

-I'm a corporate speech, voice and communications trainer, as you know (15 years).
-My first profession-which I still practice, is speech/language pathology (over 25 years), also referred to as speech therapy, though the work involves every facet of communication--speech, learning, functional behavior...
+I've been a corporate speech, voice and communications trainer for over 20 years.
+My first profession, which I still practice, is speech/language pathology (over 30 years), also referred to as speech therapy, which can be misleading because the work involves every facet of communication--speech, learning, executive functioning, social skills...
 I work with many people who are "different" learners or have been diagnosed as being on the autism spectrum.

 Many of the executives I work with make millions.
-Many of the S/L therapy clients I work with struggle to find employment.
+Many of the S/L therapy clients I work with struggle with getting and/or maintaining a job.

 Some of the executives I work with are brilliant.
 Some of my S/L clients on the spectrum are brilliant.

 Companies pay big bucks to support executives with extra coaching and support.
 SOME companies are finally encouraging hiring and supporting people on the spectrum as they come to understand the value of investing in less "obvious" talent.